smart-data-lake/smart-data-lake/docs/getting-started/part-1/compute-distances.md

 [This](https://github.com/smart-data-lake/getting-started/tree/master/config/btl.conf.part-1-solution) is how the final btl.conf file should look like.

 To use the Java Code in our sdl-spark docker image, we have to compile it.
-You have already done this in the [setup](../setup.md), but lets review this step again.
+You have already done this in the [setup](../setup.md), but let's review this step again.
 It can be done by using a maven docker image as follows.

 ```
 mkdir .mvnrepo